 expected of anyone who served in an operational unit in a theatre of war

 between 5 August 1914 and 11 November 1918.

 According to Burrows (cited in a post by Michael

-Brigade remained at Peterborough.
-The B1 and C1 men were transferred to the 65th Provisional
+at Peterborough.
+The B1 and C1 men were transferred to the 65th

 Camp in December, 1915”.

-awarded to his wife's father).
-It therefore dates from arouns 1917, at which time his furture
+wife's father).
+It therefore dates from around 1917, at which time his

-relate to Ernest's time abroad.
-Amongst its contents are:
+flowers that may relate to Ernest's time abroad.
+Among its contents are:

-- A sprig of heather labeled 'Holy Land Heather';
+- A sprig of heather labelled 'Holy Land Heather';

 - A gift card bearing 'Flowers from the Holy Land'.